-One of the ways in which we are improving opportunities for disabled people is by making changes in how we communicate with residents and people using our services, when delivering local services, for people seeking work and to support disabled people already working for us.
+One of the ways we're improving opportunities for disabled people is by making changes in how we communicate with people using our services, when delivering local services, for people seeking work and to support disabled people already working for us.

 - providing information in different accessible ways and in British Sign Language

 - improving access and facilities for disabled people and others in the buildings we use to deliver our services

 - helping to provide Changing Places toilet facilities across Derbyshire

 - carrying out adjustments so existing disabled employees can carry out their jobs and feel supported at work

 - we're signed up to the Positive About Disabled People scheme (the Two Ticks Scheme) which supports disabled people in recruitment

 - providing support and services to the many thousands of carers across Derbyshire